Nine dots puzzle: History

 Sam Loyd's naming of the puzzle is an allusion to the story of Egg of Columbus.

-In the 1941 compilation The Puzzle-Mine: Puzzles Collected from the Works of the Late Henry Ernest Dudeney, the puzzle is attributed to Dudeney himself and not Loyd.

 Solution

 It is possible to mark off the nine dots in four lines.
 To do so, one goes outside the confines of the square area defined by the nine dots themselves.
 The phrase thinking outside the box, used by management consultants in the 1970s and 1980s, is a restatement of the solution strategy.
 According to Daniel Kies, the puzzle seems hard because we commonly imagine a boundary around the edge of the dot array.

 The inherent difficulty of the puzzle has been studied in experimental psychology.